AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/refresh-token/readme.md

 This sample demonstrates how to implement an MSAL Node [public client application](../../../lib/msal-node/docs/initialize-public-client-application.md) to exchange a refresh token for an access token when the said access token has expired, using the [OAuth 2.0 Refresh Token](https://oauth.net/2/grant-types/refresh-token/).

 Note that MSAL does not expose refresh tokens by default and developers are not expected to build logic around them, as MSAL handles the token refreshing process itself.
-However, the `acquireTokenByRefreshToken()` API is useful when you have a refresh token acquired by other means and you would like to use it to renew an access token.
+However, the `acquireTokenByRefreshToken()` API useful certain cases: for instance, if you are storing refresh tokens in a separate location (e.g. in an encrypted cache file) and you would like to use it to renew an access token.

 ## Setup